-- GENESIS (GENeralized-Ensemble SImulation System) is molecular dynamics and modeling software for bimolecular systems such as proteins, lipids, glycans, and their complexes.
-GENESIS is open source software distributed under the GPLv2 license.
+- Molecular dynamics and modeling software for bimolecular systems such as proteins, lipids, nucleic acids, glycans, and their complexes.

 The GENESIS program package is composed of two MD programs (ATDYN, SPDYN) and trajectory analysis tools.

 - CHARMM force field, AMBER force field, MARTINI model, and Go models (Cα Go, all-atom Go, and KB Go)

 - Leapfrog, velocity Verlet, and RESPA integrators

 - SHAKE/RATTLE, SETTLE, and LINCS algorithms for bond constraint

 - Bussi, Langevin, and Berendsen thermostat/barostat in the NVT, NPT, NPAT, and NPγT ensembles

 - Replica-exchange molecular dynamics method (REMD) in temperature, pressure, and surface-tension space

 - Generalized replica-exchange with solute tempering (gREST)